zwilsoncc/docs/pages/docs/other/faq.md

 This lets you have any amount of deployments without worrying about your currently running instances.
 They will be unfrozen when a new request comes and keeps the instance running for a while (eventually freezing from inactivity with no requests again).

-This behaviour can be completely avoided using the `now scale` command as described in [previous link](/docs/getting-started/scaling#default-scaling).
+This behavior can be completely avoided using the `now scale` command as described in the [previous link](/docs/getting-started/scaling#default-scaling).

 ## Can I Remove or Delete a Team?